pkuliyi2015/sd-webui-stablesr/README.md

     - Select the StableSR script.
     - Click the refresh button and select the StableSR checkpoint you have downloaded.
     - Choose a scale factor.
-- Upload your image and start generation (can work without prompts).
 - Euler a sampler is recommended.
-CFG Scale<=2, Steps >= 20.
+CFG Scale=7, Steps >= 20.
+    - While StableSR can work without any prompts, we recently found that negative prompts can significantly improve details.
+Example negative prompts: 3d, cartoon, anime, sketches, (worst quality:2), (low quality:2)
+    - Click to see [comparison] with/without pos/neg prompts(https://imgsli.com/MTg5MjM1)
 - For output image size > 512, we recommend using Tiled Diffusion & VAE, otherwise, the image quality may not be ideal, and the VRAM usage will be huge.
 - Here are the official Tiled Diffusion settings:
     - Method = Mixture of Diffusers